-When the AE exposes a controlling interface for a home domain device which is specified as an information model in clause Erreur !
-Source du renvoi introuvable., a specialization of the <flexContainer> resource shall be created as the mapping of the model following conversion rules:
+When the AE exposes a controlling interface for a home domain device which is specified as an information model in clause 5.5, a specialization of the <flexContainer> resource shall be created as the mapping of the model following conversion rules:

-Rule 1-1: Each Device model defined in clause Erreur !
-Source du renvoi introuvable. shall be mapped to a specialization of <flexContainer>.
-The containerDefinition attribute shall be set according to Erreur !
-Source du renvoi introuvable..
+Rule 1-1: Each Device model defined in clause 5.5 shall be mapped to a specialization of <flexContainer>.
+The containerDefinition attribute shall be set according to 6.4.2.

-Rule 1-2: Each entry in the 'Module' table shall be mapped to a child resource(s) which is mapped as a specialised <flexContainer> following the rule in clause Erreur !
-Source du renvoi introuvable..
+Rule 1-2: Each entry in the 'Module' table shall be mapped to a child resource(s) which is mapped as a specialised <flexContainer> following the rule in clause 6.2.3.

-Rule 1-3: The specialized <flexContainer> resource of the Device model may contain an optional attribute nodeLink (as defined in TS-0001[3] and in TS-0004[4]).
+Rule 1-3: The specialized <flexContainer> resource of the Device model shall contain an attribute nodeLink (as defined in TS-0001[3] and in TS-0004[4]).
 The value of nodeLink shall be set to the resource identifier of a <node> resource described in Rule 1-5 below.

-Rule 1-4: XSD file for each Device model shall be named according to Erreur !
-Source du renvoi introuvable..
+Rule 1-4: XSD file for each Device model shall be named according to 6.5.2.

-Rule 1-5: If the nodeLink attribute is present, a <node> resource shall be created on the same hosting CSE as the <flexContainer> representing this Device model.
-The <node> resource contains all the management information as specialized <mgmtObj> resources (e.g. [firmware]) about the Device model instance for device management purposes.
+Rule 1-5: A <node> resource shall be created on the same hosting CSE as the <flexContainer> representing this Device model.
+If the <node> resource does not contain a [flexNode] child resource (see Rule 1.7), then it contains all the management information as specialized <mgmtObj> resources (e.g. [firmware]) about the Device model instance for device management purposes.

-Rule 1-6: The specialized <flexContainer> resource of the Device model may contain an optional [customAttribute] named flexNodeLink.
-The value of flexNodeLink shall be set to the resource identifier of a <flexContainer> resource described in Rule 1-7 below.
-See also Rule 1-8.
+Void.

-Rule 1-7: If the flexNodeLink [customAttribute] is present, a [flexNode] specialization of a <flexContainer> resource shall be created on the same hosting CSE as the <flexContainer> representing this Device model. mayThis [flexNode] resource contains all the Device Management information as specialized <flexContainer> resources defined in Erreur !
-Source du renvoi introuvable. (e.g. [dmFirmware]) about the device model instance for Device Management purposes.
+Rule 1-7: The <node> resource targeted by the nodeLink attribute may contain a [flexNode] specialization of a <flexContainer> resource.
+This [flexNode] resource contains all the Device Management information as specialized <flexContainer> resources defined in 5.8 (e.g. [dmFirmware]) about the device model instance for Device Management purposes.

-Rule 1-8: at least one of nodeLink (Rule 1-3) or flexNodeLink (Rule 1-6) shall be present.
-If both are present, the [flexNode] resource pointed to by the flexNodeLink custom attribute shall contain a nodeLink attribute with the same value as this device model’s nodeLink.
+Void.

 Rule 1-9: Each entry in the 'SubDevice' table shall be mapped to a child resource(s) which is mapped as a specialised <flexContainer> following the rule in clause 6.2.7.